piebro/mcp-client-for-testing/README.md

     --tool_call '{"name": "tool-name", "arguments": {}}'
 ```

-To use it as in your code, install the package with:
+To use it in code, install the package:

 ```bash
 uv pip install mcp-client-for-testing